2796gaurav/mcpconn/README.md

 ## 🌟 Showcase

-Have you built something cool with `mcpclient`?
+Have you built something cool with `mcpconn`?
 Written an article or created a video?
 We'd love to see it!
 Please open a pull request to add your project to this list.

 ## 💬 Support

-If you have questions or need help, please open an issue in the [issue tracker](https://github.com/2796gaurav/mcpclient/issues).
+If you have questions or need help, please open an issue in the [issue tracker](https://github.com/2796gaurav/mcpconn/issues).

 ## 🐍 Supported Python Versions

-`mcpclient` is tested and supported on the following Python versions:
+`mcpconn` is tested and supported on the following Python versions:

 - Python 3.8
 - Python 3.9